-NOTE: It is our policy to improve products continually and as such we reserve the right to alter data, specifications and component parts without prior notice.
+Note: It is our policy to continually improve products and as such we reserve the right to alter data, specifications and component parts without prior notice.
+Please note that other versions of this product are available.
+If you require documentation for alternative versions, please email or call our technical team on technical@sealey.co.uk or 01284 757505.